thomashoneyman/real-world-pact/README.md

    The Charkha lending protocol is an advanced project that demonstrates building a real-world application on Pact and Chainweb.
 You'll see how to implement a white paper describing a lending protocol as a set of smart contracts.
 You'll also connect a full frontend to the protocol.
 You'll learn a mixture of Pact, Chainweb, and DeFi concepts, such as oracles, community governance, implementing your own tokens, minimizing gas fees, and more.
 Charkha is named for the common spinning wheels used to spin silk.

-All three projects expect that you have first read the **Core Concepts**, a short crash-course on building applications with Pact.
 There are also two directories containing utility code which you should review:

 1. **[Pact REPL Utils](./pact-repl-utils)** (Pact)